-So the most important things is to understand that you will be part of spiritual group.
+So the most important things is to understand that you will be part of a spiritual group.
 Yogis call it a “Sangha.”
 What makes yoga Sanghas so powerful is that they can tolerate and even foster diversity.
 Everyone believes what they believe, and while it takes an open mind to grow, outside of the aforementioned belief in social justice and religious understanding, you will not be encouraged, much less required to believe a certain way.
 Yoga Sanghas support spiritual individuality even as they inspire collective spiritual joy.